rhk48/chicago-cars/README.md

 # Select the target and features<br>
   * We used injuries_total as a categorical (1 indicating an injury in the accident, 0 indicating none) column as our target.<br>
-  * We selected features that have common contributory causes to accidents.<br>
+  * We selected features through trial and error and basic correlation.<br>
 ### Features Used:<br>
   * Road defect
   * Rush hour or not